icyguider/Shhhloader/README.md

 # Shhhloader
-Shhhloader is a SysWhispers Shellcode Loader that is currently a Work in Progress.
-It takes raw shellcode as input and compiles a C++ stub that has been integrated with SysWhispers in order to bypass AV/EDR.
+Shhhloader is a SysWhispers/GetSyscallStub Shellcode Loader that is currently a Work in Progress.
+It takes raw shellcode as input and compiles a C++ stub that uses syscalls to try and bypass AV/EDR.
 The included python builder will work on any Linux system that has Mingw-w64 installed.

-The tool has been confirmed to successfully load Meterpreter and a Cobalt Strike beacon on fully updated systems with Windows Defender enabled.
-The project itself is still in a PoC/WIP state, as it currently doesn't work with all payloads.

-**2/9/22 EDIT: Shhhloader now includes 5 different ways to execute your shellcode!
-See below for updated usage.
-Big thanks to [@Snovvcrash](https://github.com/snovvcrash) and their [DInjector](https://github.com/snovvcrash/DInjector) project for inspiration!
-I highly recommend taking a look at it for more information regarding the shellcode injection techniques and code that this tool is now based on.**
+**8/9/22 EDIT:** Some BIG updates have been made!
+New major features include: GetSyscallStub integration, Obfuscator-LLVM support, Module Stomping, automatic DLL Proxy generation, new sandbox evasion methods, and storing shellcode as an English word array. **Big shout out to [@Snovvcrash](https://twitter.com/snovvcrash), [@spotheplanet](https://twitter.com/spotheplanet), [@_RastaMouse](https://twitter.com/_RastaMouse), and [@Cerbersec](https://twitter.com/cerbersec) whose code I used as a reference for this tool.**

 ```
 ┳┻|